add33m/progress-darkmode/README.md

 ## Update log

+3/6 2020:
+- Changed link to TIS logo to use GitHub as host

 27/11 2019:
 - Fixed a bug where the tooltip on the IUP page had a white background